amasud7/CelestialCrown7/README.md

-- 👋 Hi, I’m crown
+- 👋 Hi, I’m Ayad
-- I’m currently learning about RESTful Web Services
-- ask my friend wat to put here
+- Currently a junior in highschool.
 - 📫 You can reach me at: ayad.r.masud@gmail.com or my discord is: amasud#9618

 <!---